-Add the shortening and Earth Balance and process ntil the mixture looks like coarse meal, about 15 seconds.
+Add the shortening and butter and process until the mixture looks like coarse meal, about 15 seconds.

 While the machine is running, pour the milk through the feed tube in a steady stream and process until the dough almost comes together into a ball.
 Remove from bowl and knewad a few times and let rest for 30 minutes.
-Meanwhile, prepare pino or the seitan filling.
+Meanwhile, prepare pino filling.

 Roll dough into a long log and cut dough into 10-12 pieces.

 Heat olive oil in a medium frying pan and saute’ onions for 5-7 minutes until transparent.
-Add seitan and garlic and cook for 5 more minutes. add seasonings and cook for 3 more minutes.
+Add beef and garlic and cook for 5 more minutes.
+Add seasonings and cook for 3 more minutes.
 Add vegetable broth and simmer until liquid almost evaporates (5 minutes).
-Add arrowroot powder to seitan mixture and cook until mixture thickens.
+Add arrowroot powder to beef mixture and cook until mixture thickens.

 Take one piece of dough and roll into a 6-inch circle.
-Add 1-1 1/2 Tablespoons of seitan filling.
+Add 1-1 1/2 Tablespoons of beef filling.
 Add a few raisins and one black olive.

 Take one side of the dough and bring to the front side of dough to enclose the filling sealing the ends and folding the excess dough and sealing upwards.